This is no ordinary cruise, so don’t miss the boat!

 Spitsbergen means ‘pointed mountains’, and is the largest island of the Svalbard archipelago, which straddles the 80th parallel, just 600 miles from the North Pole.
 This is a remote and wild wonderland of rugged snow-clad peaks, dramatic fiords sculpted by mighty glaciers, and tundra, which in the perpetual daylight of midsummer, is carpeted with wild flowers.
 The highly specialised wildlife offers a wealth of unforgettable experiences.
 With almost a quarter of the world’s Polar Bears living here, you have the very real chance of encountering this ‘king of the Arctic’ as well as other high Arctic specialities like Minke and Blue Whales, Walrus, Bearded and Ringed Seals, Arctic Fox, King Eider, Brünnich’s Guillemot, Sabine’s and Ivory Gulls, Grey Phalarope in resplendent red breeding plumage and some spectacularly huge seabird colonies, with Little Auks alone numbering around 15 million!

-We have chosen an itinerary, offered by Oceanwide Expeditions, which aims to sail to the very north of this wonderful archipelago at a time when the brief Arctic summer is in full swing and the pack ice is breaking up to allow such an exciting expedition in perpetual daylight.
+We have chosen an itinerary, offered by Oceanwide Expeditions, voted World’s Leading Polar Expedition Operator for 2019.
+The aim is to sail to the very north of this wonderful archipelago at a time when the brief Arctic summer is in full swing and the pack ice is breaking up to allow such an exciting expedition in perpetual daylight.
 You sail aboard the m/v Ortelius, a modern vessel built with an ice-strengthened hull, ideal for these polar seas, and manned by a highly experienced and professional crew.
 The ship has large open deck viewing areas allowing excellent opportunities for enjoying the passing scenery and wildlife, a dining room serving excellent cuisine, a lecture room, a spacious observation lounge and bar with large windows, and comfortable en-suite cabins with portholes.
 You could be one of no more than 108 privileged explorers, able to enjoy this extraordinary cruise with regular landings by sturdy Zodiacs to some fabulous areas which would otherwise be totally inaccessible.

 The following expedition itinerary is provisional and must remain flexible at the Captain’s discretion, according to the weather and pack ice conditions at the time.